All of my art is born out of a love affair with a place.

 In the last ten or so years, I have had a very nomadic and adventurous lifestyle.
-Very unconventional compared to the general trend in my home country of Belgium.
+Very unconventional compared to what most of my peers back in my home country of Belgium are doing.
 I did exactly the opposite of what my culture taught me: I let go of the stability of having a set home, a set job, a set place.
 I let go of any striving or any career, and I embraced the uncertainty and the freedom of the open road.
 Intuitively, I’ve been drawn mostly to places of tremendous natural beauty.
 Whether I was in California, Hawai’i, New Mexico, Texas, or Mallorca, I ended up living in the most spectacular places, sometimes in beautiful homes, sometimes in sheds or rustic cabins, but always immersed in wild, natural beauty.

 My art came out of my desire to share those intimate moments in nature with the world.
 For years, I had been looking for a language to convey my experiences.
 Having ‘strayed’ so far from a conventional life in society, I wanted the art to be a bridge back to society.
 But mostly I just really longed for ways to share experiences of beauty and peace, and hopefully inspire people to stray a little bit themselves.
 There’s enormous gifts off the beaten path!

 I came to Mallorca to make a video about my art.
 I had made contact with a local photographer whose work I really love, and I felt extremely excited to be able to work with her.
 We worked for two weeks, and I had planned to return to Belgium after those two weeks.
 But exactly around that time, a lockdown was suddenly imposed on the whole island.
 I decided to wait it out for a few days, but then my flight got cancelled.

 Above: Sara working on ‘Nube’ on the beach at Caló de Ses Lleonardes, near Palma.
 Top right: filmmaker Laura Caldés.